 - Social Comfort

-The researchers concluded that the positive development that occured during camp was due to the experience of being at camp itself, not just natural growth over the summer.
+The researchers concluded that the positive development that occurred during camp was due to the experience of being at the camp itself, not just natural growth over the summer.
 “Growth at camp significantly exceeded growth attributable to maturation alone,” and “camp may spark and perhaps even accelerate growth in certain domains long after immersion in the camp environment is over.”

 ANA Summer Programs

 Our summer programs include Leadership, Recreational, and Academic options.
-Camp are co-ed and designed for students ages 10-17.
+Camps are co-ed and designed for students ages 10-17.
 Whether you’re looking to improve your child’s leadership skills, offer a unique adventure on the Pacific coast, or promote academic achievement throughout the summer, we have a camp to fit your needs.

 No matter which camp you choose, you can expect to see growth in your child in other areas.
 “Simply stated, positive youth development is the outcome of a combination of challenging opportunities and supportive relationships.”

 ANA Summer Programs offer this ideal environment for positive growth, and it provides opportunities for campers to develop peer relationships, decision-making skills, self-confidence, and leadership, among many other qualities.
 It is truly a unique opportunity that can lead to growth far beyond summertime.